Is a HELOC a good idea?

 “Your available credit is restored whenever you pay down your outstanding HELOC balance,” explains Dino DiNenna, broker/Realtor with Southern Lifestyle Properties in South Carolina.
 “This implies that you can borrow against your HELOC again and again if necessary and that you can borrow up to the credit limit you set at closing for the duration of your draw period.”

-Note, that some HELOCs impose an early payoff fee if you pay off the balance before a certain amount of time has passed.
-Ask your lender about its prepayment policies before taking the loan out.
+Note that some HELOCs impose an early payoff fee if you pay off the balance before a certain amount of time has passed.
+Ask your lender about its prepayment policies before taking out the loan.

 4. Interest may be tax deductible

-You might also be eligible for a tax break if you utilize a HELOC to buy or renovate a home.
+Is now a good time for a HELOC?
+Consider the tax implications: According to IRS guidelines, you might also be eligible for a tax break if you use a HELOC to buy or renovate a home.

 “Any interest paid on a HELOC or home equity loan that is used to purchase, construct, or enhance the property that serves as security for the loan is tax-deductible,” says Sep Niakan, managing broker for CondoBlackBook.com.